-The process by which this is achieved is illustrated in Figure 6.
-In previous work, we have developed the UCL-MDA tools [17], a graphical framework for the manipulation of EMOF and OCL implemented as a plug-in for the Eclipse IDE.
-The framework relies on existing standards for the transformation of EMOF models and OCL into code, such as the Java Metadata Interface (JMI) standard and OCL interpreters, and is available at uclmda.sourceforge.net.
+In previous work, we have developed the UCL-MDA tools [28], a graphical framework for the manipulation of EMOF and OCL implemented as a plug-in for the Eclipse IDE.
+The framework relies on existing standards for the transformation of EMOF models and OCL into code, such as the Java Metadata Interface (JMI) standard and OCL interpreters, and is available at [34].